Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 9/9/2021 (Day 99)

+- Completed 5 more Codewars kata - happy to see I'm coming up with the top solution more and more.
+Planning to start transitioning over to Leetcode soon... 😬

 ## 9/8/2021 (Day 98)

 - Left the YOLO game in the dust (for now!) and continued on my 100 Days journey by completing 5 kata on Codewars.
 And I learned a new JS method - endsWith()!